ClickCease

 Details of the Data Breach

 Video Game Chronicle reported that an anonymous hacker posted a 125GB torrent containing the information to the 4chan message board.
 The publication said an anonymous company source confirmed the leaked data is legitimate.
-Eventually, Twitch also confirmed the data breach with a tweet.
-The company has said it will follow up with more details later, saying that it is still working to understand the full impact of the incident.

-Steps Consumers Can Take
+Steps Consumers Can Take After a Data Breach

 There is no question that these companies are responsible for protecting consumers’ privacy and sensitive information.
 It is frightening to realize that hackers may have access to private and proprietary data.

 After any data breach, enabling two-factor authentication is a good idea if you haven’t done so already.
-This provides an extra layer of security between you and a hacker.
-Also, make sure you are not reusing your passwords.
-Create passwords that are hard to crash.
+The feature provides an extra layer of security between you and a hacker.
+Furthermore, make sure you are not reusing your passwords.
+Create passwords that are hard to crack.
 Use phrases instead of one word to make your passwords stronger.
-Finally, don’t share your login information with others.
-If you have sustained losses due to a data breach, contact an experienced class action lawyer to obtain more information about pursuing your legal rights.

 Source: https://www.cnet.com/tech/services-and-software/twitch-blames-data-breach-on-server-configuration-error/